Nate Pulsifer: Coaching

 After graduating, Pulsifer coached at the Hebron Academy.
 From 1900 to 1906, he was a mathematics and athletics instructor at the Dean Academy.
 His 1905 football team was not scored on.
 He left Dean to attend Cornell Medical College.
 He withdrew in 1908 and became the athletic director at Tufts.
 He had charge of all of the school's athletic teams, except for track.
 His 1908 football team amassed a 1–6–1 record and that season's basketball team went 10–5.
 He left Tufts after one year to return to medical school.
 Pulsifer was the head football coach at Lowell High School from 1914 to 1916 and later served as the team's physician.

 Medicine

 Pulsifer graduated from Cornell in 1910.
 He was an intern at Lowell General Hospital from 1911 to 1912 and worked as a practicing physician in Lowell, Massachusetts thereafter.
 During World War I, he was the surgeon for the 340th Infantry Regiment and held the rank of Major.
 After the war, he returned to his practice in Lowell, where he became acquainted with Jack Kerouac.
 The character of Dr. Simpkins in Kerouac's Visions of Gerard was based on Pulsifer.

 Personal life

 In 1909, Pulsifer married Edith Coggeshall, of Lowell, an art teacher at Dean.
 They had one daughter, also named Edith.
-Pulsifer retired in the 1940s due to dementi and died at the Worcester Veterans Home on August 5, 1950.
+Pulsifer retired in the 1940s due to dementia and died at the Worcester Veterans Home on August 5, 1950.
 He was buried at Edson Cemetery in Lowell.